This is the multi-page printable view of this section. Click here to print.

 oc_cli_path: Optional, if not specified will be search in $PATH, default is /usr/bin/oc

-events_backup: True or False, this will capture events that occured during the chaos run.
+events_backup: True or False, this will capture events that occurred during the chaos run.
 Will be saved to {archive_path}/events.json

 Health Checks